 You can work as a phone coordinator from your own home on a rota based system.
 We’ll give you a Dorset Advocacy mobile phone which will be active during your shift.

 We particularly need phone coordinators out of office hours (evenings and weekends.

 Do you have experience of preparing funding bids to grant-making trusts?
 Do you have links to local businesses who may be able to help us?
 Could you help us to promote leaving a gift to Dorset Advocacy as a legacy?
 We’d like to hear from you!

 We are actively seeking trustees.
-You can read more article about becoming a trustee for Dorset Advocacy.
+As a trustee, you’ll bring strategic oversight to the running of Dorset Advocacy.
+Read more about becoming a trustee for Dorset Advocacy.